Hugh-Kumbi/Cybersecurity-Portfolio/VII. IDS & SIEM/Instructions.md

 #### Expectations

-You’ve completed this activity and should be able to use Suricata to trigger alerts on network traffic.
+**By completing this activity, you will:**

-You now have practical experience in running Suricata to
+1. Gain practical experience in running Suricata to:

-* create custom rules and run them in Suricata,
+  * Create custom rules and execute them in Suricata.
-* monitor traffic captured in a packet capture file, and
+  * Monitor traffic captured in a packet capture file.
-* examine the fast.log and eve.json output.
+  * Examine the fast.log and eve.json output.

-You’ve developed a key skill in your journey towards becoming a security analyst.
+2. Develop a key skill essential for your journey toward becoming a security analyst.